 Ypsilanti, often shortened to Ypsi, is a city that lies 6 miles east of Ann Arbor and 18 miles west of the Detroit city limits.
 Best known as the home of Eastern Michigan University, Ypsilanti is a city with some finely aged architecture and homes that are of European influence.
 Colorful and near the Huron River, Ypsilanti thrives as an economic city and an area which many are happy to both live in and visit.

 Geographically linked to Ann Arbor, Ypsilanti's market tends to follow the Ann Arbor housing market by proxy.
 While Ann Arbor goes through periods of housing shortages, many of its students and working professionals choose to live in Ypsilanti for its housing surplus and reasonable prices.
-While the City of Ypsilanti's homes are predominately of early-to-mid 1900's built homes, with a vibrant historic district.
+The City of Ypsilanti's homes are predominately of early-to-mid 1900's built homes, with a vibrant historic district.
 New construction continues primarily in Ypsilanti Twp and Superior Twp, offering newer-built homes within a commuting distance of either U of M or Metro Detroit.

 Like much of Michigan, Ypsilanti took part in the boom of the automotive industry.
 It was originally, however, a trading post established in 1809 by Gabriel Godfroy, a French-Canadian fur trader from Montreal.
 A permanent settled was established in 1823 by Major Thomas Woodruff on the east side of the Huron River – it was incorporated into the Territory of Michigan as “Woodruff’s Grove.”
 However, Woodruff’s Grove would eventually become Ypsilanti, named after Demetrios Ypsilantis, a hero in the Greek War of Independence.
 As mentioned earlier, Ypsilanti played an important role in the automotive industry.
 From 1920 to 1922, Apex Motors produced the “ACE” car.
 Preston Tucker, located in Ypsilanti and whose family owned the Ypsilanti Machine Tool Company, designed and built prototypes that would become the Tucker ’48.
 Later, in 1945, Henry J. Kaiser and Joseph W. Frazer bought Willow Run B-24 Liberator bomber plant from the Ford Motor Company and began production of the Kaiser and Frazer model cards in 1947.
 Ypsilanti would come to be the location of the last Hudson automobile dealership, inspiring the character in the Pixar film Cars via its tribute to the Fabulous Hudson Hornet race car.